Student Bodies in Manipal

 The Manipal Journal was Manipal’s first news website, launched way back in September 2007.
 They state their mission as “Unbiased Ethical Journalism,” and aim to bring news from all over Manipal to their readers.
 Run by a team of volunteers, they work not-for-profit round the year to capture Manipal and the world as it happens, when it happens.

 Club E-Mail: firstname.lastname@example.org

-MTTN is a media body that currently comprises members from five institutions at Manipal University, and looks to expand to many more.
+MTTN is a media body that currently comprises members from five institutions at Manipal Academy of Higher Education and looks to expand to many more.
 A team of writers, photographers, poets, artists and PR personnel who strive to keep the students informed of what’s going on in the city.